-A. Where the Respondent is a Student
+1. Where the Respondent is a Student

 Sexual assault/sexual violence is a violation of policy SA07 "Student Conduct".
 It is considered a serious offence and will be addressed in a manner which is consistent with other serious offences.
 Please see SA07 for more details regarding disciplinary process.
+During Student Conduct hearings, the College will take every measure to reduce the potential distress experienced by the complainant.

-B. Where the Respondent is an Employee
+2. Where the Respondent is an Employee